With Global Work from Home Day coming up this 10th April, we thought we would explore the history of remote work and its trends over time.

 Productivity gains are one of the most reported benefits that working from home can provide.
 This, of course, benefits both employees and employers, with the former able to enjoy remote benefits and the later improved workforce efficiency.
 This productivity boost isn’t just a result of improved technology, but the actual conditions of working outside of the office and their effect on the working mind.
 For example, 55% of people in the UK reported higher stress levels due to their daily commute, according to a report by the UK Royal Society for Public Health.
 Removing this from your schedule improves mental wellbeing and subsequently the quality of work produced by remote workers.

 Working from home is also seen as a key method of increasing the number of people who are able to work.
 If once many women found it difficult to work due to more conservative family roles, the present chance to work from home opened up the workforce and allowed many of them to earn.
+The increased numbers of remote jobs had been facilitated by software to keep track of tasks, used by professionals on their desktop or on their phones.

 Now, even more people who were previously unable to work are getting this opportunity.
 We’re talking here about stay at home parents, those with chronic illnesses, and other groups where a standard office space isn’t suitable can all benefit from remote-work.